KabeloSekwakwa/WEDEPART1/README.md

 Google.
 (2026, May 22).
 Gemini (3.5 Flash).
 Retrieved from https://gemini.google.com
 OpenAI. (n.d.).
 ChatGPT (GPT-4o).
 Retrieved May 22, 2026, from https://chatgpt.com
 w3schools.com. (n.d.).
 Retrieved May 23, 2026, from W3Schools: https://www.w3schools.com/

+Changelog
+Comments were added
+Css is added to the code
+Timeline has changed
+References were updated